koirpraw/ai-image-generator-gradio-app/README.md

 # Stable Diffusion Gradio Image Generator

 A simple Gradio application for generating AI images using Stable Diffusion models (SD1.5, SD2.1, SDXL) on Google Cloud Platform with L4 GPU.
+Of course, you can run it in any Cloud VM with GPU support or locally on your machine.

 # App preview
 ![app_preview.png](https://github.com/koirpraw/ai-image-generator-gradio-app/blob/main/assets/app_preview.png)